xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-view-test-case-execution-logs.md

 Follow these steps to view the Test execution logs:

-1. Filter the logs in the test execution.
+1. Filter the logs.
 In the **Execution Filter** section, select the filter options of your choice.

     In our example, we filter the failure logs by selecting the **Failed** option.